-- 1. Hurricane surge elevations were determined by the National Hurricane Center using the BOS SLOSH model basin, and assumed peak hurricane surge arriving at mean high water. - 2.
+- 1. Hurricane surge elevations were determined by the National Hurricane Center using the NY3 and PV2 SLOSH model basins, and assumed peak hurricane surge arriving at mean high water. - 2.
 The hurricane surge inundation areas shown on this map depict the inundation that can be expected to result from a worst case combination of hurricane landfall location, forward speed, and direction for each hurricane category. - 3.
 The source of basemap transportation features such as roads and railroads is Tele Atlas 2008.
-The source of other basemap features is the Rhode Island Geographic Information System (RIGIS). - 4.
-The horizontal projection of this map is Rhode Island State Plane NAD83 feet.
-All elevation data was referenced to the NAVD88 vertical datum. - 5.
-The primary ground elevation data source was a photogrammetrically derived Digital Terrain Model created by the Rhode Island Department of Transportation (RIDOT).
-This data was supplemented with several other elevation data sources listed below: - -FEMA Map Mod LiDAR, portions of Washington County (Terrapoint LLC, 2006) - -South Kingston, Cranston, and Charlestown Digital Terrain Models (EarthData International, 2001,2006) - -Providence Digital Terrain Model (Sanborn, 2004) - -Narragansett and Middletown Digital Terrain Models (Chas.
-H. Sells, Inc., 2005) - -ACE/FEMA/NOAA LiDAR (Fugro Pelagos, Inc., 2005)
+The source of other basemap features is the Connecticut DEP. - 4.
+The primary ground elevation data source was LiDAR data created by Terrapoint LLC for FEMA except for Fairfield County, where the primary ground elevation source was LiDAR data created by Photo Science, Inc. for USGS.
+That data was supplemented where needed by ground surface LiDAR data created by Terrapoint LLC for the State of Connecticut.
+The vertical accuracy of all LiDAR data is approximately +/- 1 foot, and the horizontal accuracy is approximately +/- 3 feet. - 5.
+The horizontal projection of this map is Connecticut State Plane NAD83 feet.
+All elevation data was referenced to the NAVD88 vertical datum.